 Joy, giving, family, and peace—people of all faiths can celebrate these values of the holiday season.
-Eight Buddhists offer their take on yuletide dharma.
+Seven Buddhists offer their take on yuletide dharma.

 One Perfect Christmas